faroit/dsd100mat/README.md

 SDR, ISR, SIR, and SAR) in the file "results.mat," including the song name and the processing time, along with the estimates to the folder "Estimates".
-The function also saves the results for all the songs in a single file "result.mat" to the estiamtes root folder.
+The function also saves the results for all the songs in a single file "result.mat" to the root folder, along with this function.

 ### Evaluate only

-If you already have generated the estimates before (e.g. by using the [DSD100 python package]() you can run `DSD100_only_eval.m` separately.
+If you already have generated the estimates before (e.g. by using the [DSD100 python package](https://github.com/faroit/dsd100py) you can run `DSD100_only_eval.m` separately.
+You therefore should place the file in a folder, along with the folder "DSD100" dataset and the folder, called `YOURFOLDER`, containing your results to evaluate.

-Your estimates folder should have exactly the same structure as the DSD100/Sources folder, the matching is case sensitive.
+The folder `YOURFOLDER` should have exactly the same structure as the DSD100/Sources folder, the matching is case sensitive.
 In each directory, there should be the separated sources estimates whose quality is to be evaluated.
 There is the possibility of not including all sources, and